Chinese orchestra: Guzheng

-Bowed strings (弦樂)
+Bowed strings

 The bowed strings section of the modern Chinese orchestra includes the gaohu (高胡), erhu (二胡), zhonghu (中胡), cello (大提琴) and double bass (低音提琴 or 倍大提琴).
 Certain compositions are scored for gehu (革胡) and diyingehu (bass gehu; 低音革胡) in place of cello and double bass respectively; however, the adoption of gehu and diyingehu is limited in Chinese orchestras around the world.

 In addition to the above-listed instruments, some musical works include parts for the banhu (板胡) or jinghu (京胡).

-Like the violins in Western orchestral music, the erhu part is often subdivided into erhu I and erhu II'.
+Like the violins in Western orchestral music, the erhu part is often divided into erhu I and erhu II parts.

-Huqin (胡琴)
+Huqin

 The huqin series of instruments in common usage consist of the erhu, zhonghu and gaohu.
 The gaohu (highest-pitched of the series) and zhonghu (lowest-pitched huqin) are proportionately fewer in numbers in the Chinese orchestra.
 The erhu forms the bulk of this section and is divided into distinct sections, known as erhu I and erhu II.
 These two sub-sections play either similar or vastly different melodies simultaneously, which is akin to the first and second violins in a Western orchestra.
-Occasionally, the concertmaster will play the banhu but it may not always be the concertmaster – an example is the piece Mang Chun (忙春), or jinghu, for instance in Zhao Ji Ping's Festival Overture (慶典序曲), if there is a solo part for it.
+Occasionally, the concertmaster will play the banhu but it may not always be the concertmaster – an example is the piece Mang Chun (忙春), or jinghu, for instance in Zhao Ji Ping's Festival Overture, if there is a solo part for it.
 There are various ways to play an erhu, such as bowing or plucking the strings.

 The uniqueness of the huqin series lies in how music can be produced from two fine metal strings less than 2 mm apart, without any frets or fingerboards.
-Well-known solo pieces for the erhu includes Sanmen Gorge Capriccio (三門峽暢想曲), Guang Ming Xing (光明行) as well as Lan Hua Hua (蘭花花）.Banhu may sometimes be singularly used in the huqin section if a strong piccolo voice is needed.
+Well-known solo pieces for the erhu includes Sanmen Gorge Capriccio, Guang Ming Xing as well as Lan Huahua.

+Banhu may sometimes be singularly used in the huqin section if a strong piccolo voice is needed.

-Cello and double bass (低音)
+Cello and double bass

 The cello and double bass can also be considered part of this section.
 This is true in some orchestras, but in others the cello and bass are considered distinct from the bowed strings.
 Some Chinese orchestras still use the gehu and diyingehu (bass gehu), but due to the limitations and the costs of the instruments, they are now quite rare.
 A notable example of an ensemble still utilising the gehu and diyingehu is the Hong Kong Chinese Orchestra.
 In some Chinese orchestras in China, they used an instrument called laruan, which has the shape of a ruan but is larger in size and is played by either plucking or using a bow similar to a cello or bass bow.